zorridge/practices/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Repo

-As the title suggests, this is the dumping ground for my static webpages practices.
-Nothing fancy here, just trying to make stuff look pretty.
+As the title suggests, this is a dumping ground of my mini projects where I consolidate my learning by building.

 <p align="right">(<a href="#top">back to top</a>)</p>